HeQihan

 How to apply for an SSL certificate using Cloudflare

 Now, a good era has arrived!
-As long as the domain name is hosted on Cloudflare, a more reliable method can be used to apply for the certificate.
+As long as the domain is hosted on Cloudflare, a more reliable method can be used to apply for the certificate.

 This method requires command line access and a Cloudflare API token